-Do you have to pay private parking tickets?
+Do I need to pay private parking tickets?

 Key takeaways

-• There are three types of parking tickets: Fixed Penalty Notice (FPN), Penalty Charge Notice (PCN), issued by public authorities, and Parking Charge Notice (also PCN), issued by private landowners or companies
+There are three types of parking tickets: Fixed Penalty Notice (FPN), issued by the police; Penalty Charge Notice (PCN), issued by public authorities; and Parking Charge Notice (also PCN), issued by private landowners or companies.

-Before you can decide if you’re prepared to pay a parking ticket, it helps to know what kind you're dealing with.
+Before you can decide whether or not to pay a parking ticket, it helps to know what kind you're dealing with.
 There are three main types of parking tickets that you might come across as a driver:

 Fixed penalty notice (FPN)

-FPNs are the tickets you might receive from the police, council, or the Driver and Vehicle Standards Agency (DVSA) for various offenses, such as parking violations.
-In England and Wales, you usually have 28 days to pay before the fine increases by 50%.
-Ignoring an FPN is not a wise move, as it can lead to court action.
+Fixed penalty notices are the tickets you might receive from the police, council, or the Driver and Vehicle Standards Agency (DVSA) for various offences, such as parking violations.
+In England and Wales, you usually have 28 days to pay the fine but if you pay within the first 14 days the fine is reduced.
+Ignoring an FPN is not a wise move as it can lead to court action.

 Penalty charge notice (PCN)

-These tend to be issued by local authority traffic wardens and can be for a range of issues, such as failing to pay for parking or for not paying your Congestion Charge.
+These tend to be issued by local authority traffic wardens or Transport for London (TfL) and can be for a range of issues, such as failing to pay for parking or for not paying your Congestion Charge.
 PCNs are civil matters, unlike Excess Charge Notices (ECNs), which are criminal charges.

 Parking charge notice/PCN